sssierra/build-a-pet/README.md

 1. Save ID from the `form` element into varialbe `form`
 2. Save each input field ID into a varialble
 3. Add Event Listener `submit` to the `form` variable when submit is clicked
+4. Add `e.preventDefault()` so that the page doesn't refresh
-4. Add each input value to an empty object declared above
+5. Add each input value to an empty object declared above
-5. Values should all be rendered below
+6. Values should all be rendered below

 ### Stretch Goals
 - Make it pretty with CSS